Paul D. Wilke

 Charlotte Salomon was 26 years old and four months pregnant.

 Today Salomon's art is on permanent display at the Jewish Historical Museum of Amsterdam.
 The complete "Life? or Theatre?" can be found here on the Museum's website.
-I recommend you take a few minutes to explore this remarkable piece of art.
+I recommend you take a few minutes to explore this wonderful work of art.
 I don't believe it's an exaggeration to say that art saved Salomon's life, that it gave her the creative outlet to work through her own despair and anxiety in ways that kept her from the same tragic fate as her aunt, mother, and grandmother.
 Art saved her from herself, if not the Nazis.

 Franz Karl Bühler (1864-1940) - Euthanized at Grafeneck